 The UK has also been ranked 30th in a global list of countries assessed for health care quality in a recent study published in the Lancet which experts have blamed on its lack of investment, particularly in specialist cancer care.

 - There was growing evidence that when things went wrong, many patients simply wanted an apology or wanted to know that the issue was being dealt with so it wouldn’t happen again.
 Recent research was quoted which identified that greater transparency does not lead to a greater number of claims.

 It can in fact often have the opposite effect in my experience – many of my clients had originally simply sought formal recognition of the wrong done to them, not financial compensation.

 - Currently, only about 4% of people who have suffered a harmful incident whilst under NHS care make a claim.

 This is hardly evidence of a ‘compensation culture’.

 - Part of the reason for delays in litigation is NHS Resolution having to manage the pace of settlement ‘within its budget’

 This seems to me a somewhat euphemistic expression.
-My colleagues and I are routinely faced with litigious conduct which routinely drives up cost unnecessarily.
+My colleagues and I, as clinical negligence solicitors, are routinely faced with litigious conduct which routinely drives up cost unnecessarily.
 Letters of Claim are responded to either late or ambiguously (often both), realistic early settlement offers made by the injured patient are ignored, and strong cases are often defended to the hilt only to settle later on, even when the Trust had never obtained supportive independent liability evidence but had simply relied on what their clinicians had told them.